-Did you click a suspicious link from an email or text?
-It’s pretty common to accidentally tap a link, with around 40% of emails globally being spam and the average American receiving 14 unsolicited SMS texts per month.
+Did you accidentally click a suspicious link from an email or text?
+It’s pretty common to tap a link or button reflexively, with around 40% of emails globally being spam and the average American receiving 14 unsolicited SMS texts per month.
 Here’s what usually happens when you open a phishing link.

 After clicking a phishing link, the sender knows you are a valid target.
 The attacker receives basic data like approximate location, device statistics, and any information voluntarily provided.
 A phishing link may download malware.
 Users should take precautionary measures.